coky-t/owasp-ai-security-and-privacy-guide-ja/Document/owaspaiexchange.md

 **Controls:**

 - See General controls
-- **#RUNTIMEMODELINTEGRITY** (runtime appsec).
+- **#<a name="RUNTIMEMODELINTEGRITY">RUNTIMEMODELINTEGRITY</a>** (runtime appsec).
 Run-time model integrity: apply traditional application security controls to protect the storage of model parameters (e.g. access control, checksums, encryption)
   A Trusted Execution Environment can help to protect model integrity.
-- **#RUNTIMEMODELIOINTEGRITY** (runtime appsec).
+- **#<a name="RUNTIMEMODELIOINTEGRITY">RUNTIMEMODELIOINTEGRITY</a>** (runtime appsec).
 Run-time model Input/Output integrity: apply traditional application security controls to protect the runtime manipulation of the model's input/output logic (e.g. protect against a man-in-the-middle attack)

 ---